chantharamanee-prat/backend-interview/typescript/object-types.md

 ## Object Types

-Certainly!
 Let's go through each of these TypeScript concepts:

 1. **Interface:**
    - An interface in TypeScript is a way to define a contract for an object's structure.
 It specifies the names and types of properties or methods an object should have.